-Anca earned her Master’s Degree at one of the most renowned schools in the U.S., Tri-State College of Acupuncture, where she received extensive training under master practitioners of several acupuncture styles.
-She is scheduled to complete the Doctoral Program at Pacific College of Oriental Medicine in 2018.
+Anca earned her Doctoral degree in Acupuncture and Chinese Medicine from Pacific College of Oriental Medicine, and completed her Master’s at one of the most renowned schools in the U.S., Tri-State College of Acupuncture, where she received extensive training under master practitioners of several acupuncture styles.

 After graduating with honors, Anca completed an internship at the International Acupuncture Training Institute in Beijing, China with rounds in two hospital acupuncture clinics.